Bill13579/plu_activation/paper.md

 The key in solving the problem of helping the optimizer learn to utilize the complex activation function is the often reinforced observation about the path of least resistance.
 If there are two directions which the model weights can go in, one that immediately raises the loss immensely but with the unknowable potential of a lower loss beyond the cliff, and another that promises to lower the loss slightly, the gradient step will overwhelmingly be in the direction of lowering the loss.
-Mechanisms such as the RMSProp (Hinton et al.) or Adam (Kingma & Ba, 2017) optimizers attempt to fix this, but even they will not let a model take a step that appears to increse the loss ten-fold.
+Mechanisms such as the RMSProp (Hinton et al.) or Adam (Kingma & Ba, 2017) optimizers attempt to fix this, but even they will not let a model take a step that appears to increase the loss ten-fold.

-Thus, the key in forcing the optimizer to use PLU to its full effect turns out to be in purposefully making the increse in loss from turning it into a linear function immense.
+Thus, the key in forcing the optimizer to use PLU to its full effect turns out to be in purposefully making the increase in loss from turning it into a linear function immense.
 While previously, the optimizer might have, at the very first step, seen the two paths and decided that the loss can be lowered by reducing the PLU to a linear function, we now seek for the optimizer to instead see a massive towering cliff in front of the path towards a more linear PLU, while the path away is unimpeded.